 \subsubsection{Evaluation on trimap}

-In Table~\ref{tab:nett}, we evaluate Net-T and other popular adapted semantic segmentation methods, e.g. Deeplabv3 and Deeplabv2, on Composite-1k and Distinctions-646 testset, by using pixel classification accuracy and mean IoU metrics of foreground, unknown, background, and three-region-involved.
-Trimap segmentation accuracy and mIoU metrics of Net-T are superior to other methods.
-It is noted that, by considering trimap estimation as segmentation, Net-T can produce better trimap in the quantitative aspect.
-Considering quantitative results and visual examples presented in Fig.~\ref{fig:joint}, our trimap estimation is competent to mentor Net-M.\footnote{Please see more detailed comparison in the supplementary materials.}
+We evaluate Net-T and other popular adapted semantic segmentation methods, e.g. Deeplabv3 and Deeplabv2, on Composite-1k and Distinctions-646 test set, by using pixel classification accuracy (pixAcc) and mean IoU (mIoU) metrics of background(Bg)/unknown(Unk)/foreground(Fg), and three-region-involved.
+Results in Table~\ref{tab:nett} shows that trimap segmentation accuracy and mIoU metrics of Net-T are superior to other methods.
+Considering quantitative results in Table~\ref{tab:nett} and visual examples presented in Fig.~\ref{fig:joint}, our trimap estimation is competent to mentor Net-M.